texfaq/texfaq.github.io/FAQ-seccntfmt.md

 ---
+title:  Adjusting the presentation of section numbers
 section: Macro programming
 subsection: LaTeX macro programming
 date: 2014-06-10
 ---

-# Adjusting the presentation of section numbers

 The general issues of adjusting the appearance of section headings are pretty complex, and are covered in